coderschool-ta/cs-web-design-materials/exercises/exercise_1.md

 Throughout the course, I will be using mainly **Visual Studio Code** and **CodePen** for code demostration.

-## Milestone 2: Create index.html and style.css files, and link them together
+## Milestone 2: Link style.css file to index.html file
   1. Create a folder named `spotify`
   2. In the folder that you just created, create 2 empty files `index.html` and `style.css`
   3. In the `index.html`, add the following code: